Active in Roosevelt, N.J.

 - Oral history interview with Bernarda Bryson Shahn, 1995 July 3

-- Image Gallery items from other collections related to Bryson, Bernarda
+- Image and Media Gallery items from other collections related to Bryson, Bernarda

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Bernarda Bryson Shahn, 1983 April 29, Archives of American Art, Smithsonian Institution.